-I have lived in Javea for 5 years and got married to my long term boyfriend 2 years ago.
-Between us we have 5 children ranging from 13 to 29.
+I am Chief Mentor for Guardian Angels and have lived in Javea for 6 years now.
+My husband and I between us have 5 children ranging from 13 to 29.

 I was a single parent for 8 years so I can relate my experiences with a lot of the issues our members have out here.

 Back in the UK I trained to be a Counselor and I worked for 10 years with substance misuse clients who were on probation.

 Although qualified in Person Centred Counseling I am also trained in Cognitive Behavioural Therapy (CBT) and in motivational techniques to help encourage healthy habits and also addressing life issues.